bouncycrab/bouncycrab.github.io/aboutme/index.md

 I am currently a Year 3 Mathematics and Computer Science student at the [Department of Mathematics, National University of Singapore](https://www.math.nus.edu.sg/).

 I enjoy learning about mathematics, computer science, and physics.
-I also enjoy playing games (League of Legends, Minecraft, etc.) and sports (Soccer, Table Tennis, and Badminton).
+I also enjoy playing games (League of Legends, Minecraft, etc.) and sports (Soccer, Table Tennis, Badminton and Gambling).
-I am also always down for Poker or Mahjong if you lack players.

-I am always looking for new things to learn and explore, so if you have any interesting projects or ideas, or just random cat stickers, feel free to reach out to me!
+I am always looking for new things to learn and explore, so if you have any interesting projects or ideas, feel free to reach out to me!